szymonharabasz/LearningNotes/MongoDB.md

 })
 ```
 Often `$and [ expr1, expr2 ]` can be replaced with implicit `and`, i.e., `expr1, expr2`, but not when `expr1` and `expr2` use the same operator, because a JSON document cannot have the same key more than once.

-Coumtinh documents that match a certain query:
+Coumting documents that match a certain query:
 ```js
 db.trips.countDocuments({ tripduration: { $gt: 120 }, usertype: "Subscriber" })
 ```